praxis/praxis-site/docs/reference/design/actions.md

 Praxis also accepts the 'ANY' verb keyword to indicate that the given route should match for any incoming verb string.
-Routes with concrete HTTP verbs will always take precendence against 'ANY' verb routes.
+Routes with concrete HTTP verbs will always take precedence against 'ANY' verb routes.
 For instance, take a look at the following simplistic and contrived example:

 ```ruby